-This 2 hour (1.5 mile) easy walk along Santa Barbara’s beautiful waterfront will convey interesting facts and entertaining stories about the city’s rich and intriguing history; from the early Native Americans to the new chic Funk Zone.
+This 2 hour (1.5 mile) easy walk along Santa Barbara’s beautiful waterfront will convey fascinating facts about the city’s rich and intriguing history; from the early Native Americans to the new chic Funk Zone.
 John Ummel, a long-time, retired local resident of Santa Barbara, started the tour in June of 2017.
-John will take you back in time relating stories of Santa Barbara’s past with a particular focus on events occurring in or near the ocean.
+John will relate stories of Santa Barbara’s past with a particular focus on events occurring in or near the ocean.
+Hand-picked 11 x 17 old photographs help place you back in time.

 The tour begins at the Harbor and ends at the Visitor Center with 12 main stops along the way.

-Cost: Free.
-Tips very much appreciated (cash only) with 15% donated to local charity.
+Cost: Free, though tips very much appreciated (cash only) with 15% donated to local charity.
 (Private, for-pay tours can be arranged @ $10 per person.
-Refer to #13 in the “FAQ”section.)
+Refer to #12 in the “FAQ”section.)

 Restrictions: Group size limited to 20.
 Children under 12 must be accompanied by an adult.
 Please, no dogs.
 Four (4) person minimum.